braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/content_cards/integration.md

 ## Content Cards UI integration

-Content Cards UI can be integrated from the `BrazeUI` library of the Swift SDK.
-This library provides two view controller contexts: navigation or modal.
-For more information about iOS navigation options, refer to the [Apple developer documentation](https://developer.apple.com/documentation/uikit/view_controllers/showing_and_hiding_view_controllers).
+The default Content Cards UI can be integrated from the `BrazeUI` library of the Braze SDK.
 If you wish to intercept and react to the Content Card UI lifecycle, implement [`BrazeContentCardUIViewControllerDelegate`](https://braze-inc.github.io/braze-swift-sdk/documentation/brazeui/brazecontentcarduiviewcontrollerdelegate) as the delegate for your `BrazeContentCardUI.ViewController`.

+{% alert note %}
+A view controller is the "glue" between the overall application and the screen.
+It controls the views that it owns according to the logic of your application.
+For more information about iOS view controller options, refer to the [Apple developer documentation](https://developer.apple.com/documentation/uikit/view_controllers/showing_and_hiding_view_controllers).
+{% endalert %}

+The `BrazeUI` library of the Swift SDK provides two default view controller contexts: navigation or modal.
+This means you can integrate Content Cards in these contexts by adding a few lines of code to your app or site.
+You can also create a custom Content Card view controller instead of using the standard Braze one for even more customization options.

 ### Navigation context

-Example of pushing a `BrazeContentCardUI.ViewController` instance into a navigation controller:
+A navigation controller is a view controller that manages one or more child view controllers in a navigation interface.
+Here is an example of pushing a `BrazeContentCardUI.ViewController` instance into a navigation controller:

 {% tabs %}
 {% tab swift %}